Houston Robbery Attorney

 Defense Against Robbery Charges in Texas

 Robbery is defined under Chapter 29 of the Texas Penal Code.
-According to state law, “a person commits an offense if, in the course of committing theft as defined in Chapter 31, with the intent to obtain or maintain control of the property, he:
+According to Texas law, “a person commits an offense if, in the course of committing theft as defined in Chapter 31, with the intent to obtain or maintain control of the property, he:

 • Intentionally, knowingly, or recklessly causes bodily injury to another; or